deplant/jacki/README.md

 To load TVM-SDK connection to JVM, use `TvmSdk.load()` static method.
 Loaded TVM-SDK is a singleton, you can't use other version of library simultaneously.
-Jacki stores wrapped copy of actual TVM-SDK libraries in its resources.
+TVM-SDK-Java stores wrapped copy of actual TVM-SDK libraries in its resources.
 To load wrapped library, run:
 ```java
 TvmSdk.load();
 ```